coreyhulse/pinball_tournament_machine_notes/machines/Beatles_cs_1463_G0l8P.md

 - #48 Ball Save Time: 3
 - #49 Timed Plunger OFF
 - #50 Flipper Ball Launch OFF
-- #51 Coin Door Ball Saver: YES
+- #51 Coin Door Ball Saver: YES (may be hidden) (cometition install may set this on)
 - #52 Competition Mode: YES
 - #53 Consolation Ball: NO
 - #57 Player Competition: NO
 - #63 Lost Ball Recovery: NO
-- #64 Coin Door Disable Tilt: YES
+- #64 Coin Door Disable Tilt: YES (may be hidden) (cometition install may set this on)

 Source: [WA Pinball Machine Notes](http://wapinball.net/setups/)